parsimonhi/animCJK/README.md

 ## What is new?

+2022/10/23:
+- fix some minor errors in dictionaryJa.txt and dictionaryZhHans.txt

 2022/06/30:
 - fix a bug in function setNumber() in index.html and samples/number.php (see issue #22)
 - 黹: modify glyph of the 6th and 7th strokes in svgsJa